DNS Deep Dive in OpenShift 4

 Address: 172.30.105.179

-so in this case, the console.openshift-console is not resolve in the first place as declared in the search with tutorial.svc.cluster (remember that was: search tutorial.svc.cluster.local svc.cluster.local cluster.local eu-west-1.compute.internal), but the second occurence resolves correctly - svc.cluster.local with the console.openshift-console.
+so in this case, console.openshift-console is not resolved in the first place as declared in the search with tutorial.svc.cluster (remember it was: search tutorial.svc.cluster.local svc.cluster.local cluster.local eu-west-1.compute.internal), but the second occurrence resolves correctly — svc.cluster.local with console.openshift-console.

 4. DNS Resolution outside of OpenShift